 Pennsylvania is one of the most dangerous states when it comes to ATV deaths and injuries.
 Over a 32-year study of all the deaths in the country due to ATV crashes, Pennsylvania had 665.

-At the SMA Law Group, we firmly believe that these vehicles can be used and enjoyed safely.
+At the SMT Legal, we firmly believe that these vehicles can be used and enjoyed safely.
 However, we know that sometimes another person’s negligence can cause unexpected injuries.
-If you need a Pittsburgh ATV accident attorney, you can count on us to secure the compensation you deserve for all of your injury-related expenses.
+If you need a Pittsburgh ATV accident lawyer, you can count on us to secure the compensation you deserve for all of your injury-related expenses.

 What Can Happen?